 After signing in at the warden’s hut (passport number and name required), the Huayna Picchu Trail follows an undulating path for 15 – 20 minutes until the trail splits.
 The upper path continues to the summit of Huayna Picchu, and the lower trail continues around the base of the mountain to the Great Cavern and the Moon Temple before climbing a steep incline to the summit.

-Get a 5% discount on all our tours if you make the reservation before of March 31st, 2024
+Get 5% off online all our tours if you book until of December 31st, 2024